BashayerNouri/catch_me_if_you_can/05_making_the_game/02_python_2_input().md

 ﻿<br>

+Before jumping into our code and explaining what we are trying to build, you need to understand some concepts first.

+---

 In python.
 The `input()` function allows user input.

 This line of code will display a message prompting the user for input.
 The program will stop at this point until the user writes his input and presses  `enter`.
 After that, That input will be saved in the variable.